saturnlighting/literature-review/README.md

 greenery, lamps between 15 m and 30 m, more crossing facilities, wider sidewalk/bike lane and not crowded” (Liu et al. 2020).

-S. Fotios, Uttley, and Fox (2019) found that “ambient light has a significant impact: For a given time of day, more people walk or cycle when it is daylight than after dark and more people cycle on cycle trails and walk on foot paths after dark when they are lit than when
+Fotios, Uttley, and Fox (2019) found that “ambient light has a significant impact: For a given time of day, more people walk or cycle when it is daylight than after dark and more people cycle on cycle trails and walk on foot paths after dark when they are lit than when